Barcelona El Prat Airport (BCN)

 Meet one of the Busiest Airports on the Mediterranean Coast

 Is your traveling destination the exotic Barcelona?
 Do you think that Barcelona’s main airport is El Prat Airport (BCN)?
 You are both right and wrong.
 El Prat Airport is the main airport serving the Barcelona area, and it is considered the second busiest airport in Spain and one of the largest, if not the largest, on the Mediterranean coast.
-In fact, it welcomed more than 41.6 million passengers in 2022.
-Even so, it hasn’t recovered yet to its pre-covid levels.
+In fact, it welcomed more than 55 million passengers in 2024, finally returning to its pre-COVID levels.

-However, the airport has been recently renamed, receiving the name Josep Tarradellas Barcelona-El Prat Airport as a tribute to the former Catalonian president.
-What’s more, the airport of the Catalonian capital city has several more nicknames.
+However, the airport has been recently renamed, receiving the name Josep Tarradellas Barcelona-El Prat Airport as a tribute to the former Catalan president.
+What’s more, the airport of the Catalan capital city has several more nicknames.
 BCN Airport, Barcelona-El Prat Airport, El Prat de Llobregat Aeropuerto, and El Prat Airport are only some of them.

 Transportation